Compare Small Business Loans

 If your business requires a vehicle but you’re short on cash, you will need to obtain a commercial auto loan.
 Here’s what you should know.

-Commercial auto loans are used by businesses to buy vehicles needed for work-related operations.
-That includes such tasks as getting products to customers, completing jobs, and transporting employees, among others.
-This type of loan is offered by banks, credit unions, finance companies, and alternative lenders.
-It’s quite similar to a consumer auto loan except that far more documentation is required.
-These loans are available for new and old vehicles as well as for refinancing existing loans.
-Technically, you could buy a personal-use vehicle with a commercial car loan, but that would be difficult to secure and would be a red flag for Internal Revenue Service auditors.
+Commercial auto loans are used by businesses to buy vehicles needed for work-related operations, such as visiting clients, completing jobs and transporting equipment, among others.
+This type of loan is offered by banks, credit unions, finance companies and alternative lenders.
+It’s quite similar to a consumer auto loan, except far more documentation is required.
+These loans are available for new and used vehicles, as well as for refinancing existing loans.
+You can use a commercial vehicle loan to purchase a vehicle for personal and business use, but be sure to factor only business-related costs when claiming your vehicle as a business expense.

 In the chart below, we show the typical terms, features, and rates associated with commercial auto loans.